rpothin/PowerPlatform-ChristmasApps-FindTheBugsChallenge/README.md

 #### Automation

-- Processing of child birth events with the creation of records
+- Processing of child birth events with the creation of records + cloud flow to easily test this process
 - Assignation of a random gift to a child for the upcoming Christmas
 - Mark the children's presents for a gift category as added to Santa Claus' sleigh
 - Deactivate children who became to old for this Christmas program